The good pants homology and the Ehrenpreis conjecture: Constructing good covers of a Riemann surface

-This theorem will be proved later.
-We proceed now to prove Theorem \ref{thm-main-1}.
-Let $K > 1$.
+$Proof$ $of$ Theorem \ref{thm-main-1}: Let $K > 1$.
 It follows from Theorem \ref{thm-geometry} that for $\epsilon > 0$ small enough, and every $R$ large enough, there is a $K$-quasiconformal map $f : S_1 \to M_R$, where $M_R$ is a Riemann surface with reduced Fenchel-Nielsen coordinates $\hl (C) = R$ and $s (C) = 1$, and $S_1$ is the finite cover of $S$ from Theorem \ref{thm-main-2}.
 Recall the corresponding model orbifold $\Orb (R)$ (defined in the introduction).
 As we observed, the surface $M_R$ is a finite cover of $\Orb (R)$.
 This completes the proof of the theorem.
-We sometimes write $\gamma^{*} \in \Gamma$ to emphasize a choice of orientation.